ficolas2/jgrep/README.md

 #> .items[0].meta.rating: 4.7
 ```

+## Future features:
 ### Flags
 #### Displaying JSON instead of the path
 If you want to see the whole matched json, not just the path to the matched part, use the ``--json`` (``-j``) flag.
+The path to the current match will be displayed in a different color, if the terminal supports it.
 ```bash
 jrep '.rating' filename -j
 #> {